timsort/cpp-TimSort/README.md

 Merging sorted ranges efficiently is an important part of the TimSort algorithm.
 This library exposes its merge algorithm in the public API.
-According to the benchmarks, `gfx::timmerge` is slower than `std::inplace_merge` on randomized sequences of simple elements, but it is faster for complex elements such as `std::string` and partially-sorted ranges. `gfx::timmerge` should be usable as a drop-in replacement for `std::inplace_merge`, with the difference that it can't fallback to a O(n log n) algorithm when there isn't enough extra heap memory available.
+According to the benchmarks, `gfx::timmerge` is slower than `std::inplace_merge` on heavily/randomly overlapping subranges of simple elements, but it is faster for complex elements such as `std::string` and on sparsely overlapping subranges. `gfx::timmerge` should be usable as a drop-in replacement for `std::inplace_merge`, with the difference that it can't fallback to a O(n log n) algorithm when there isn't enough extra heap memory available.
 Like `gfx::timsort`, `gfx::timmerge` can take a projection function and avoids using the postfix `++` or `--` operators.

 The full list of available signatures is as follows (in namespace `gfx`):